daniyelle/CRITICAL-STRIKE-3/README.md

-✦ Hey there!
-Dani here. 👋
+✦ hey there, I'm dani. 👋

-  If you do end up using anything from here for some sort of CS revival project please link this github repository as credit.
+please `credit me if you do end up using this` repositary for any sort of CS revival project.

-  Direct all (if any) questions regaurding this repositary to @newgroundsdeathrugby on discord.
+direct all (if any) `questions regaurding this repositary to @newgroundsdeathrugby on discord.`

 `thank you.`